 e).
 Concerning economic matters.(Foreign Economic Administration , United Nations Relief and Rehabilitation Administration – UNRRA)The most interesting calls were of course those between Roosevelt and Churchill.
 Their conversation of 29 July 1943 alerted the Germans to the impending Italian surrender and allowed them to take swift measures against the Italian army.
 Other top level people were also recorded : General Mark Clark , Lord Halifax , Averell Harriman and Harry Hopkins.

-Walter Schellenberg ,head of SD foreign intelligence was the recipient of the transcripts and in his memoirs he mentions one of the Roosevelt-Churchill talks :Early in 1944 we hit a bull's eye by tapping a telephone conversation between Roosevelt and Churchill which was overheard and deciphered by the giant German listening post in Holland.
+In his autobiography ’The memoirs of Hitler’s spymaster’, p418 he said:Early in 1944 we hit a bull's eye by tapping a telephone conversation between Roosevelt and Churchill which was overheard and deciphered by the giant German listening post in Holland.
 Though the conversation was scrambled, we unscrambled it by means of a highly complicated apparatus.
 It lasted almost five minutes, and disclosed a crescendo of military activity in Britain, thereby corroborating the many reports of impending invasion.
 Had the two statesmen known that the enemy was listening to their conversation, Roosevelt would hardly have been likely to say good-bye to Churchill with the words, 'Well, we will do our best—now I will go fishing.'

 The Post Office operation was undoubtedly a great success but it was not the only effort against the A-3 device.The Army directed its own separate operation through the Army Ordnance, Development and Testing Group, Signal Branch Group IV - Waffenpruefung Abteilung 7/IV.